Paper or paper? Washington lawmakers ban plastic grocery bags, add 8-cent fee to paper ones

 “I’m very excited to share that the pulp and paper industry, the environmental community, the large and small grocers, the labor industry … have all come together to support this bill,” bill sponsor Sen. Mona Das, D-Kent, said Monday.

-The legislation, which would go into effect 90 days after the legislative session adjourns, puts an 8-cent fee on paper bags and increases to 12 cents in 2026.
+The legislation, which would go into effect 90 days after the legislative session adjourns, puts an 8-cent fee on paper bags.
 Jurisdictions that currently have 5-cent fees, including Seattle, will be superseded by the bill.
 Lawmakers hope the fee will dissuade customers from purchasing bags while using the revenue for “cost recovery” for retailers who have to transition away from cheaper plastic bags.

-The law would allow the use of durable plastic bags that are thicker and designed to be reused.
+The law would allow the use of durable plastic bags that are thicker and designed to be reused, putting an 8-cent fee on them, which increases to 12-cents in 2026.
+Individuals reliant on food assistance programs would not have to pay the fees.

 The bill has been championed by Democratic lawmakers and several environmental groups.
 But on Saturday the House saw bipartisan support in part due to last-minute negotiations between lawmakers, retailers and the pulp and paper industry.

-Note: Correction: An earlier version of this article stated that the fee for paper bags would increase to 12 cents in 2026.
-In fact, only the fee on durable plastic bags would increase to 12 cents.
-This article has also been updated to reflect that individuals reliant on food assistance programs would be exempt from such fees.